-Mario Cuomo was the longest-serving Democratic governor in the modern history of New York State.
-He was elected New York States 54th Governor in 1983 and twice won re-election, setting records for popularity in both contests.
-Beginning with his widely admired keynote address at the 1984 Democratic National Convention and his celebrated speech on the relationship of religion and politics at Notre Dame, he has helped define the progressive political landscape for two decades.
+Mario Cuomo was the longest serving Democratic Governor in the modern history of New York State.
+He was elected New York State’s 52nd Governor in 1983 and twice won re-election, setting records for popularity in both contests.
+Beginning with his widely admired keynote address at the 1984 Democratic National Convention and his celebrated speech on the relationship of religion and politics at Notre Dame, he has helped define the progressive political landscape for more than two decades.

 Since leaving public office, Governor Cuomo has returned to the practice of law, as a Partner and now Of Counsel in the New York office of the international firm of Willkie Farr & Gallagher LLP, advising public companies, boards of directors and audit committees on issues of corporate governance and financial reporting, and has engaged in a broader practice specializing in national and international corporate law.